nsw42/alpine-cross-compile/README.md

       The file `OSNAME_setup.sh` must exist in the `builder-image` directory; currently, alpine and debian exist.

+      Also note that it relies on the appropriate (for your host platform) version of cyclonedx-gomod having been downloaded and extracted from the tar archive.
+See `build.sh` for more details.

-    * There's also a 'hello world' in this directory, to allow you to check that cross-compiling is working after you've built the Docker image:
+    - There's also a 'hello world' in this directory, to allow you to check that cross-compiling is working after you've built the Docker image:

       ```sh
       cd builder-image/hello